microsoft/terminal/doc/specs/Proto extensions-spec.md

 ```

 Note: `C:\ProgramData` is a [known folder](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/legacy/bb776911(v=vs.85))
 that apps should be able to access.
-It will be on us to create the folder `Terminal` in `C:\ProgramData\Microsoft\Windows` for this to happen.
+It will be on us to create the folder `Windows Terminal` in `C:\ProgramData\Microsoft\Windows`
+for this to happen.

 In the second case, the installation is only for the current user.
 For this case, the installer should add the
 json files to the local folder: